superlinked/superlinked/README.md

 ```

 #### As a script
-Ensure your python version is 3.10.x.
+Ensure your python version is at least 3.11.x but not newer than 3.12.

 ```commandline
 $> python -V